marq4/Terraform-Associate-HashiCorp-Certified-003-/README.md

-# Terraform-Associate-HashiCorp-Certified-003-
+# Terraform Associate (HashiCorp Certified 003)

-My notes and practice challenges for the exam
+My notes and practice challenges for the exam.